 Around 1920, Valentine & Sons of Dundee experienced financial difficulties, with the result that its international branches were spun off into independent, locally-owned companies.
 In Canada, the Toronto branch of the company became Valentine Black and the Winnipeg branch became Valentine Edy.
 The two companies continued to reproduce some of the existing images, but Valentine Edy, in particular, adopted new numbering systems in its later years.
 It should also be noted that the U.K. Valentine & Sons company published a number of cards with Canadian subjects as well.
 The Valentine Edy Co. existed as late as 1957.

 Valentine & Sons cards are by far the most common “Golden Age” postcards found in Canada.
 Because “familiarity breeds contempt”, these attractive cards are not always given the credit they deserve.
 Many of the cards are inexpensive, primarily because they are so common, but others are quite scarce and relatively valuable.
 Thanks to the prolific production of Valentine & Sons, it is possible to assemble a sizeable collection of good-quality postcards from nearly any region of Canada quite inexpensively.
+The advertisement below, which appeared in the Canadian Druggist in 1907, gives a sense of Valentine & Sons’ strong position in the market and multitudinous offerings.

 Gradually, the greeting card gradually replaced the picture postcard and what remained of the original Dundee-based Valentine & Sons card making empire was sold to Hallmark Cards Inc. in 1980.